iqbalyarkhan/old-website/content/2020-03-17--Minimum-Spanning-Tree.md

 2. [Kruskal's Alogrithm](#kruskals-algorithm)

-In this post, I'll assume you have sufficient undirected graph knowledge.
-If not, feel free to browse through my post on [undirected graphs](/undirected-graphs).
+In this post, I'll assume you have sufficient [weighted undirected graph](/weighted-undirected-graphs) and [union find](/union-find) knowledge.
+If not, feel free to browse through the relevant posts.

 ### Motivation

-Before we begin talking about minimal spanning trees,we need to introduce the idea of edge-weighted graphs.
+Before we begin talking about minimal spanning trees,we need to understand the role of edge-weighted graphs.
 In these graphs, each edge has a weight associated with it.
 For example, if the vertices are cities then edges could be the ticket price for a flight between the two cities.
 We'd obviously be interested in finding the cheapest flight that go through multiple cities.

 To find such a flight we'd have to make use of minimal spanning tree.
 We'd be able to answer the question: given an undirected edge weighted graph, find a minimum spanning tree for that graph